anadiazm/gremlin-javascript/README.md

     yarn start

 - Open http://localhost:3000/
-- In the first input write the graph you want to run queries followed by .g, cobra.g is the default value, here's an example:
+- In the first input write the graph you want to run queries followed by .g, cobra.g is the default value.
-> mygraph.g
 - Lastly, Write the query in the textarea and click the button.